dojo/docs/dojo/windowUnloaded.rst

 .. contents::
    :depth: 2

 Signal fired by impending window destruction.
-Favor using `dojo.addOnWindowUnload <dojo/addOnWindowUnload>`_ instead of this method directly.
+Favor using :ref:`dojo.addOnWindowUnload <dojo/addOnWindowUnload>` instead of this method directly.

 ========
 See also
 ========

- * `dojo.addOnWindowUnload <dojo/addOnWindowUnload>`_
+ * :ref:`dojo.addOnWindowUnload <dojo/addOnWindowUnload>`
- * `dojo.addOnUnload <dojo/addOnUnload>`_ - similar to addOnWindowUnload but for the onbeforeunload event.
+ * :ref:`dojo.addOnUnload <dojo/addOnUnload>` - similar to addOnWindowUnload but for the onbeforeunload event.